littlegtplr/Hackintosh-Clover-folder-for-Coffee-Lake-builds/README.md

    |:--------:|:------:|:------:|
    |<img width="200" src="https://github.com/littlegtplr/Hackintosh-Clover-folder-for-Coffee-Lake-builds/blob/master/img/Screenshot%202019-05-15%20at%2020.08.17.png">| <img width="200" src="https://github.com/littlegtplr/Hackintosh-Clover-folder-for-Coffee-Lake-builds/blob/master/img/Screenshot%202019-05-15%20at%2018.12.22.png">| <img width="200" src="https://github.com/littlegtplr/Hackintosh-Clover-folder-for-Coffee-Lake-builds/blob/master/img/Screenshot%202019-05-16%20at%2000.50.44.png"> |

 - 'AAPL,ig-platform-id' changed from '0300923E' to '0300983E'.
 Either '0300913E' or '0300923E' will break the CPU PM - idle frequency will never get down to lower than 2GHz.
 Don't know why.
-'0300913E' is automatically assigned by macOS if no properties was assigned by the plist (but it breaks CPU PM).
+'0300913E' is automatically assigned by macOS/WhateverGreen (but it breaks CPU PM) if no properties was assigned by the plist.
 - changing SMBIOS and adding CPUFriend has negligible effect on performance

   Geekbench scores